All Episodes

 What is a legitimate refugee?

-A legitimate refugee would be if they went back to their country, they would be murdered or killed for their beliefs, uh, religious, political, et cetera.
+A legitimate refugee would be if they went back to their country, they would be murdered or killed for their beliefs, religious, political, et cetera.

 And we have some vested interest in that country.

-So uh the classic example would be Russians when they were defecting to the United States, Olympians, et cetera.
+So the classic example would be Russians when they were defecting to the United States, Olympians, et cetera.

-Oh my god, he's defecting.
+Oh my God, he's defecting.

 Yes.

-He's defecting.
+He's defecting?

 Yeah.

-And the same thing with the people in Afghanistan who helped us uh take out the Taliban and find Osama bin Laden.
+And the same thing with the people in Afghanistan who helped us take out the Taliban and find Osama bin Laden.

 If there was somebody in Pakistan who helped us figure out where Osama bin Laden's compound was being held, Cuban Americans would be an example, right?

-People fleeing the castle regime.
+People fleeing the cash regime.

 Sure, sure.